pulibrary/pul_solr/README.md

 rspec
 ```

+To stop Solr again do `rake solr:stop`

 ### Fixtures

 To get fixtures for specs, you can't just pull json documents out of existing solr cores because then you won't get the index-only fields.

+#### Orangelight fixtures

 You can get most records at the bibdata path, e.g. `https://bibdata.princeton.edu/bibliographic/10166399/solr`

 If you need a scsb record, you have to go on the bibdata worker box, look in `/data/scsb_temp`, and grep for the id you want, e.g.